sawyer-greaves/lab-wiki-test/necessary_skills/Git.md

 [ProGit textbook](Pro_Git.pdf)

-Git is a distributed Version Control System (DVCS) used primarily to keep track of changes in souce code.
+Git is a distributed Version Control System (DVCS) used primarily to keep track of changes in source code.
 Learning how to use Git is required by everyone in the lab even if they never write any code because this wiki is [managed as a Git repository of Markdown files](Editing_the_Wiki.md).